 On April 7, 2021, our sponsor purchased an aggregate of 2,875,000 founder shares for a purchase price of \$25,000, or approximately \$0.009 per share.
-On June 25, 2021, the Representatives' Designees purchased an aggregate of 422,581 of such founder shares for a purchase price of \$3,674.62.
-On June 25, 2021, our sponsor transferred 40,000 founder shares to Dr. Auberton-Hervé and 35,000 founder shares to each of our independent directors and our Chief Financial Officer.
-These transfers and the sale of founder shares to the Representatives' Designees resulted in our sponsor holding 2,272,419 founder shares.
+On April [], 2021, the Roth Designees purchased 422,581 of such founder shares for a purchase price of \$3,674.62.
 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
-The purchase price of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 11,500,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
+The purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the number of founder shares issued.
+The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 11,500,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
 Up to 375,000 of the founder shares will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.
-The post-offering percentages in the following table assume that the underwriters do not exercise their over-allotment option, that our initial shareholders have forfeited 375,000 ordinary shares issued and outstanding after this offering.
+The post-offering percentages in the following table assume that the underwriters do not exercise their over-allotment option, that our initial shareholders have forfeited 375,000 founder shares, and that there are 12,500,000 ordinary shares issued and outstanding after this offering.

 Number of Shares Beneficially Approximate Percentage of Outstanding Ordinary shares

-Name and Address of Beneficial Owner (1) Owned (2)(4) Before Offering After Offering
+Name and Address of Beneficial Owner (1) Owned $^{(2)(4)}$ Before Offering After Offering

-Chavant Capital Partners LLC (our sponsor) (3) 2,272,419 79.0% 15.6%
+Chavant Capital Partners LLC (our sponsor) (3) 2,452,419 85.3% 17.1%

+[Roth Designees] 422,581 14.7% 2.9%

-Jiong Ma (3) 2,272,419 79.0% 15.6%
+Jiong Ma

-André-Jacques Auberton-Hervé 40,000 1.4%
+André-Jacques Auberton-Hervé

-Michael Lee 35,000 1.2%
+Michael Lee

-Karen Kerr 35,000 1.2%
+Karen Kerr

-Bernhard Stapp 35,000 1.2%
+Bernhard Stapp

-Patrick J. Ennis 35,000 1.2%
+Patrick J. Ennis

-All executive officers, directors and director nominees as a group (6 individuals) 2,875,000 85.3% 22.0%
+All executive officers, directors and director nominees as a group (6 individuals) 2,875,000 100% 17.1%